ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://janestreet.com/">Jane Street</a>, United States</h2>
         <p>Jane Street is a quantitative proprietary trading firm that operates around the clock and around the globe.
 They bring a deep understanding of markets, a scientific approach, and innovative technology to bear on the problem of trading profitably in the world's highly competitive financial markets.
-Jane Street is perhaps the largest commercial user of OCaml, and has attracted a very strong team of functional programmers.
-They use OCaml for everything, from research infrastructure to trading systems to operations and accounting systems.
+Jane Street is perhaps the largest commercial user of OCaml, and has attracted a very strong team of functional programmers. <a href="http://cufp.org/2012/yaron-minsky-jane-street-jane-street-status-report.html">They use OCaml for everything</a>, from research infrastructure to trading systems to operations and accounting systems.
 Jane Street has over 50 OCaml programmers and over a million lines of OCaml, powering a technology platform that trades billions of dollars every day.
 See the <a href="http://janestreet.github.io">GitHub page</a> for their open source software.</p>
     </dd>
 </dl>
 <dl class="row">